 Avoid alcoholic beverages and products containing propylene glycol while taking this product and for at least 3 days after finishing this product because severe stomach upset/cramps, nausea, vomiting, headache, and flushing may occur.

 This product may make you dizzy.
-Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
+Alcohol or marijuana can make you more dizzy.
+Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
+Talk to your doctor if you are using marijuana.

 Children should not take this product because it contains tetracycline.
 Tetracycline may cause permanent tooth discoloration and other problems in children younger than 8 years.
 Tooth discoloration has also occurred in older children and young adults.
 Consult the doctor for more information.